 Strand on the Green

-One of the most picturesque areas in West London, Strand on the Green is packed with places to explore, watersports to master and pubs and cafes to eat and drink.
-The area is nestled along the north bank of the Thames from Kew Bridge over to Grove Park, and is well trodden by history buffs, runners and foodies alike.
-Delve into the rich heritage and fine dining of this iconic part of London.
+One of the most picturesque areas in London, Strand on the Green is a lovely place to while away an afternoon, with pubs and cafes to eat and drink and watersports to master.
+One of the oldest parts of Chiswick, the area on the north bank of the Thames from Kew Bridge to the end of the tow path at Grove Park is enjoyed by visitors and locals, mudlarkers, walkers and photographers.
+Delve into the rich heritage and cosy pubs in this iconic part of London.

 Fishing Village to Conservation Area